Fredpwol/Reverse-Shell/README.md

-> PS: This was made for educational and it support intentions only.
-I do not support any type of crimnal behaviours.
+> PS: This was made for educational purposes and in no ways do I support the usage of this for any Illegal or criminal usage.